sdaza/survey-methods/readme.md

     - The Science of Asking Questions
 ##  Class 5: Dec 14

-- How design a sample
+- How to design a sample
 - Sampling strategies

   ### Readings